IMF-World Bank ends meetings with call to brace for risks

 Stepping up Chinese imports of U.S. goods and commodities such as liquefied natural gas won't cut it, Mnuchin said.

-It's "about structural issues," he acknowledged.
-"This is not about buying more soybeans and buying more LNG," he said.
+It's "about structural issues," he said.
+"This is not about buying more soybeans and buying more LNG."

 "There have to be meaningful commitments to create a rebalanced trading relationship," he said.